Divorce Lawyer in Schaumburg IL

 If a question regarding spousal maintenance or child support arises, we can help you and your spouse come to a reasonable solution so that the divorce can move toward a final resolution.
 Divorces can unfortunately get complicated, which is why you will always feel better with a trusted advocate on your team.
 Robert M. Kaplan has decades of legal experience and has helped numerous couples find peace and closure during their divorce proceedings.
 If you would like to speak with Mr. Kaplan about your Schaumburg, IL divorce, please contact our law office today.

-Call Us for a Free Legal Consultation
+Call Our Schaumburg Office for a Free Legal Consultation

 Do you need the advice of an experienced Schaumburg divorce attorney?
 Please call our Schaumburg law office to schedule a free legal consultation to discuss divorce or any other type of family law and the options available to you.